Fast differentiation of hyperbolic chaos: Removing distributional derivatives and Expanding the unstable divergence

 \begin{lemma}[expression of $\nabla_{X^s} \eta_* e$] Denote $\nabla_e X:=\sum_i e_1\wedge\cdots \wedge \nabla_{e_i}X\wedge\cdots\wedge e_u$.
 On $\cV^u$,

 \end{lemma}

-\begin{remark*} $\nabla_{e} X$ is a function, not a distribution, because $X$ is differentiable on $\cM$. $\nabla_{X^u} e$ also is a function, since it only requires $e$ be differentiable along the direction of $X^u$.
-Differentiability of $X^u$ is not and should not be required, since $X^u$ is not differentiable. \end{remark*}
+\begin{remark*} $\nabla_{e} X$ is a function, not a distribution, because $X$ is differentiable on $\cM$. $\nabla_{X^u} e$ also is a function, since it only requires that $e$ be differentiable along the direction of $X^u$.
+The differentiability of $X^u$ is not required and should not be required, as $X^u$ is not differentiable. \end{remark*}

 \begin{proof} With our notation, the proof below works for both $e$ and $e_i$.
 First decompose,

 Since $\eta$ is the flow of $X$, the Lie derivative $L_{X}(\eta_* e) = 0$, hence, on $\cV^u$,

 where $\eta_*e = e$ on $\cV^u$.
 Since $X^u$ is a vector field on $\cV^u$, $\nabla_{X^u}(\eta_* e) = \nabla_{X^u}e$. \end{proof}